 As an added service support to persons seeking hormone treatments who do not already have a qualified referring health professional, BVWHC offers a counseling consult on-site.
 See below to decide which option works best for your situation or call us for assistance or referral: 303-442-5160.

 High quality, compassionate, excellent and inclusive care and advocacy at BVWHC goes beyond signed consent with our patients.
 Whether we’re talking about hormone therapy, birth control methods, abortion procedures, permanent sterilization, or other significant health services, we work with patients to assure you are well-supported throughout your decisions and treatment, with your best possible outcomes in mind.
 Successful life changes require education, empowerment and non-judgmental support.

-The process of gender confirmation is a multidisciplinary treatment.
-It requires five processes: diagnostic assessment, psychotherapy or counseling, real-life experience, hormone therapy, and surgical therapy.
-Taking part in each process and having the professionals responsible for each part communicate with each other will maximize the chances of a successful outcome for you.
+The process of gender affirming treatments is best achieved through a multidisciplinary approach.
+It may include five processes: diagnostic assessment, psychotherapy or counseling, real-life experience, hormone therapy and surgical therapy.
+Having the professionals responsible for each part communicate with each other will maximize the chances of a successful outcome for you.